kevinboone/vlc-server/README.md

 - There is a basic command-line client
 - There is a basic ncurses-based console client.
 It is limited to selecting music by album
-- Although there is no specific support for Internet radio streams, such streams can be integrated into the media database and played (see the scripts and documentation in the `radio_support/` directory)
+- The is only very early support for Internet radio streams.
+There is provision in the database for them, and they can be listed in the various clients.
+However, there is at present no way to add new streams, except to add them administratively to the database.  (see the scripts and documentation in the `radio_support/` directory)

 Still to do: